Your Shortcode is Showing!

 What are the downfalls?

 Shortcodes are really awesome and super-helpful, but make sure you’re testing them consistently.
-Sometimes a new update of WordPress can mess with a plugin, and if you’re using that plugin for a specific shortcode…now it’s broken!
-It’s on you to keep track of your shortcodes and to properly test out your site frequently from a user’s perspective.
+Sometimes a new update of WordPress can mess with a plugin, and if you’re using that plugin for a specific custom shortcode…now it’s broken!
+It’s on you to keep track of your shortcodes and properly test your site frequently from a user’s perspective.

 How do you get a shortcode to stop from showing?

-Check out the Plugin I recommended above and, if you’re new to WordPress, a safe bet is to get your feet wet with the basic WordPress built-in shortcodes such as [video], [gallery], , [caption], and [audio].
+Check out the WordPress shortcode Plugin I recommended above and, if you’re new to WordPress, a safe bet is to get your feet wet with the basic WordPress built-in shortcodes such as [video], [gallery], , [caption], and [audio].

 Ben Fox is the Co-Founder and CEO of FlowPress, a Toronto-based agency that specializes in WebOps for WordPress.
 Ben is also the Co-Founder of SIDEKICK, a plugin that provides real-time, voice guided Walkthroughs right inside WordPress.